-At the same time, a small skirmish had ensued at Thoroughfare Gap, where Union Brigadier General James Rickett unsuccessfully tried to advance toward Manassas.
+At the same time, a small skirmish had ensued at Thoroughfare Gap, where Union Brigadier General James Rickett unsuccessfully tried to prevent the Confederates advancement toward Manassas.
 Rickett's loss enabled Confederate Lieutenant General James Longstreet to join other Confederate forces in Northern Virginia and engage at Manassas.
 Total losses at Thoroughfare Gap were less than 100 (American Battlefield Trust 2019c).